MichLiang/michliang.github.io/index.md

 title: Michelle Liang
 ---

-# Pharmacist graduate from the University of Waterloo, Digital Artist at home
+# Pharmacist from the University of Waterloo, Digital Artist at home

-Hi, my name's Michelle, and I'm a PharmD graduate and pharmacist.
+Hi, my name's Michelle, and I'm a PharmD graduate and pharmacist working in hospital oncology.
 On the side, I enjoy creating art, learning about UI/UX, and trying my hand at learning how to code.